Skip to content

 Web Fetch Tool

 The Web Fetch tool provides intelligent webpage content extraction from URLs.
-It uses a five-stage strategy chain — Cloudflare Content Negotiation, Readability extraction, zerodep soup parsing, CDP Browser Rendering, and Jina Reader API — with content quality evaluation and smart fallback to extract clean, readable content from webpages while handling various website structures and formats, including JavaScript-heavy Single Page Applications (SPAs).
+It uses a multi-stage strategy chain - Cloudflare Content Negotiation, Readability extraction, zerodep soup parsing, VeilRender remote browser, CDP Browser Rendering, and Jina Reader API - with content quality evaluation and smart fallback to extract clean, readable content from webpages while handling various website structures and formats, including JavaScript-heavy Single Page Applications (SPAs).

 Overview